Enquiries

 Please contact the instrument scientist to discuss shipping requirements.

-In nearly all circumstances the instrument scientist will be responsible for the deployment and setup of the radar.
+In nearly all circumstances the radar support engineer, instrument scientist and other AMOF staff will be responsible for the deployment and setup of the radar.
 Any user involved in the deployment must have had prior training and permission from the instrument scientist to help.

-The Mobile Cloud Radar requires a flat (< 10% incline) and firm piece of ground (concrete, tarmac, gravel) in a location with as few obstructions as possible to reduce the amount of ground clutter.
-Buildings, trees and power lines are the main obstacles.
+The mobile cloud radar requires flat (< 3% incline) and firm ground in a location with as few obstructions as possible to reduce the amount of ground clutter.

 Electricity